BMidwif Midwifery / Overview

 An initial set of uniforms for clinical practice will be supplied by the University.

-You will need to purchase a fob-watch and suitable shoes for your placement.
+You will need to purchase a fob-watch and suitable shoes for working in the practice learning environment.
 Some travel costs to placements may be covered by Health Education England .

 You may be required to pay for a Disclosure and Barring Service (DBS) document check at the Post Office prior to commencing the programme.